-I’m sure you’ve heard it before, at some point or another.
-I know I have.
-The dreaded phrase: “You’re so quiet, like a mouse.”
+If you’re an introvert like me, I’m sure you’ve heard that dreaded phrase: “You’re so quiet, like a mouse.”

 I never know how to respond.
-My first reaction is to look my interlocutor straight in the eyes while I breathe in slowly; trying not to make it obvious that I’m gathering as much patience as I can for the interaction that will inevitably follow.
+My first reaction is to look my interlocutor straight in the eyes while I breathe in slowly.
+I try not to make it obvious that I’m gathering as much patience as I can for the interaction that will inevitably follow.

-I remember one time at a job, two coworkers discussed how I was “quiet like a mouse” right in front of me.
+One time, at a job, some coworkers discussed how I was “quiet like a mouse” right in front of me.
 In another job, out of the blue, three coworkers asked me (one at a time) why I was so quiet, on the same day.
-By the time coworker No. 3 came to my office, I was seriously considering putting up a sign saying, “I’m an introvert.
+By the time coworker No. 3 came into my office, I was considering putting up a sign saying, “I’m an introvert.
 It’s just my personality.”

 The Misconception of Being Quiet